nose-devs/nose2/docs/plugins/layers.rst

 **Don't cross the streams.**

-The implementation of class- and module-level fixtures in unittest2 depends on introspecting the class heirarchy inside of the unittest.TestSuite.
+The implementation of class- and module-level fixtures in unittest2 depends on introspecting the class hierarchy inside of the unittest.TestSuite.
 Since the suites that the layers plugin uses to organize tests derive from :class:`unittest.BaseTestSuite` not :class:`unittest.TestSuite`, class- and module- level fixtures in